 What DNS records do I need to set up for a third-party domain?

 Configuring DNS records correctly is vital for your domain’s functionality.
-In this article, we’ll share the key Spacemail DNS records you need to add to your DNS provider.
+In this guide, you’ll find the Spacemail DNS records you need and what each one does.

 Hostname